Loara/resmes/README.md

 SOFTWARE.

 ## Contact information
-To contact me you can either open a [new discussion](https://github.com/Loara/resmes/discussions) or send me a **plain text** email.
+To contact me you can either open a [new discussion](https://github.com/Loara/resmes/discussions) on GitHub or send me a **plain text** email.
 My email address can be found on my [personal page](https://loara.github.io/index.htm?lan=en&pag=lin).